 - Lampshaded into a Crowning Moment of Awesome by Buffy herself:

-- Lampshaded when Buffy finds herself up against a female vampire whose as good as she is, including snark-wise.
+- Lampshaded when Buffy finds herself up against a female vampire who's as good as she is, including snark-wise.
 One of her henchvamps asks if they're going to fight or just have a monster sarcasm rally.

 - Kurenai Otoya from Kamen Rider Kiva tends to quip a lot when fighting as IXA.